k-yak/stati18n/README.md

 - Add title tag management
 - Add input value management
 - Choose between CSS before and after property in your XML file
-- Cookie manageùent
+- Cookie management
 - Code refactoring
 - Auto-loading of CSS file on click
+- Rewrite PHP script in Python

 ----------
 **Todo :**

-- Referencing managment
+- Referencing managment : the default language is directly copied in HTML file
-- Only one DOM line change on click (performance)
+- Only one DOM line change on click : the CSS class is always the same, we only change CSS include line (better performance)

 ----------
 #### demo : http://k-yak.github.io/one_page_presentation/